WPIC 17.02 Lawful Force—Defense of Self, Others, Property

 For a general discussion of the burden of proof on defenses, see WPIC 14.00 (Defenses—Introduction).

-Relationship to battered woman syndrome.
-The battered woman syndrome is not a defense in itself.
-The function of evidence of the battered woman syndrome is to assist the trier of fact in evaluating the defense of self-defense; i.e., in evaluating the reasonableness of both the use of force and the degree of force used by the defendant.
-Evidence of the battered woman syndrome, alone, is insufficient to submit the defense of self-defense to the jury.
-In order to submit the defense to the jury, the defendant must show that she perceived imminent danger, based on some threatening behavior or communication by the victim at the time of the incident in question.
+Relationship to battered woman/person syndrome.
+The battered person syndrome (previously referred to in case law as the battered woman syndrome) is not a defense in itself.
+The function of evidence of the battered person syndrome is to assist the trier of fact in evaluating the defense of self-defense; i.e., in evaluating the reasonableness of both the use of force and the degree of force used by the defendant.
+Evidence of the battered person syndrome, alone, is insufficient to submit the defense of self-defense to the jury.
+In order to submit the defense to the jury, the defense must show that the defendant perceived imminent danger, based on some threatening behavior or communication by the victim at the time of the incident in question.
 State v.
 Walker, 40 Wn.App.
 658, 700 P.2d 1168 (1985).

 See the discussion of State v.
 Janes, 121 Wn.2d 220, 239, 850 P.2d 495 (1993), in the Comment to WPIC 16.02 (Justifiable Homicide—Defense of Self and Others).